 Under a traditional delivery method, the project is typically broken up into three distinct stages: Design-Bid-Build.
 During the Design stage, the architect and engineers are contracted directly to the owner to complete the project drawing and specifications.
 Once the design is complete, the project moves into the Bid stage, where the tender package is sent out to contractors for pricing.
 At the end of the tender period, the general contractor bids are reviewed by the owner and design team.
-Once the successful contractor is selected, they enter a CCDC-2 Fixed Price (or similar) contract with the owner, this starts the Build stage of the project.
-Throughout the Build Stage, the architect acts as the owners representative and all communication’s between the general contractor and owner/engineers goes through the architect.
+Once the successful contractor is selected, they enter into a CCDC-2 Fixed Price (or similar) contract with the owner starting the Build stage of the project.
+Throughout the Build Stage, the architect acts as the owners representative and all communication between the general contractor and owner/engineers flows through the architect.

-Alternatively to the traditional delivery method, in a Design-Build, the owner is in a direct contract with the general contractor with the architects and engineers being under a subcontract with the general contractor.
-After the contract is awarded, the owner then works with general contractor, architect and engineers to complete the project design.
-During the design process, the general contractor will compile Cost Plans at predetermined design-development milestones to ensure the project is still with in budget.
-Once the design is complete, the project will be tendered by the general contractor.
-At this time, the owner can then choose to roll the contract into a Fixed Price for the construction phase.
+Alternative to the traditional delivery method, in a Design-Build, the owner and prime contractor (Design-Builder) are in a single contract, with the architect and engineers being retained directly by the Design-Builder.
+After the contract is awarded, the owner then works with the Design-Builder, architect and engineers to complete the project design.
+During the design process, the Design-Builder will compile Cost Plans at predetermined design-development milestones to ensure the project is still within budget.
+Once the design is complete, the project may be tendered by the Design-Builder.
 See our services section for more information.

 Commercial buildings can obtain four different levels of LEED Certification.
 The highest level a building can achieve is a Platinum rating, followed by Gold, Silver and Certified.
 The level a building achieves is determined through 7 separate categories; Sustainable Sites, Water Efficiency, Energy and Atmosphere, Materials and Resources, Indoor Environmental Quality, Innovation and Design Process and Regional Priority Credits.
 Through these categories, a building can achieve a maximum of 110 points.
 To achieve a Platinum rating, a building must be awarded 80 or more points out of the possible 110, Gold requires 60-80 points, Silver 50-60 and the minimum amount of points required for a building to be LEED Certified is 40.